People

 Abigail Leslie

-Abigail is a second-year student at Case Western Reserve University, double majoring in biochemistry and environmental studies.
+Abigail is an undergrad student at Case Western Reserve University, double majoring in biochemistry and environmental studies.
 She is interested in marine biology, and the intersection of events between the two biospheres interacting; she is hoping to explore this relationship through the lens of biochemistry.
 During her free time, she enjoys fencing, writing, and listening to music.

 Joshua Eagle